2023 Wind Chamber Music Courses

 for flute, oboe, clarinet, bassoon and horn players, directed by Laurence Perkins

-❋ Beautiful locations with excellent accommodation and food
+❋ Beautiful locations with excellent accommodation and superb food

 ❋ Inspiring music exploring rarities alongside much-loved classic favourites